Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The downside of being a sole trader is that both your business and personal finances are rolled into one, so if your business is in financial trouble, so are you.

-If you’d rather keep a clear distinction between your personal and business finances, consider forming a limited company.
+If you’d rather keep a clear distinction between your personal and business finances, consider setting up a limited company (our Crunch Formations service lets you register a company in a few minutes for just £10!).
 A limited company operates as a completely separate legal entity from your personal finances.

 Many freelancers prefer to start out as a sole trader and allow themselves time to get their head around other aspects of freelancing, such as finding clients and knowing what expenses to claim and then move on to form a company when business is going well.